NicoRaty/Codelearning/README.md

 ---

 ## 🚀 Features
-- An uneditable input area where the script places preset JavaScript code
-- An editable input area for the user to input their answer
+- Embedded CodeMirror code-editor for challenges
+- Hints for each challenge
+- Progress tracker
-- Buttons to operate the input areas
+- Buttons to operate the functionality
 - Alerts to signify success or failure

 ---